azral1962/min-book/docs/manual.typ

 = Description

-Generate complete and complex books, without any annoying new commands or sintax, just good old pure Typst.
+Generate complete and complex books, without any annoying new commands or syntax, just good old pure Typst.
 All the magic occurs in initialization: you set it with the right options, and the package will manage all formatting and structuring all by itself --- as it should be.

-While it makes it possible to play with some complex book structures like _parts_ and _chapters_, and creative numberings, this package comes with a lot of ready-to-go defaults; so its really up to you to customize it your way or ride along the defaults and just start writing: both ways are possible and encouraged.
+While it makes it possible to play with some complex book structures like _parts_ and _chapters_, and creative numbering, this package comes with a lot of ready-to-go defaults; so its really up to you to customize it your way or ride along the defaults and just start writing: both ways are possible and encouraged.